 Ability to schedule future payment.

-Ability to print an e-bill at any time via the Internet.
+Ability to print term activity at any time via the Internet.

 What if I don't feel comfortable paying my bill online.
 How do I pay my bill?

 Paying your bill electronically is optional.
-You can also pay your bill by printing a copy of the bill from your account and mailing it with the payment to the appropriate address, or delivering your check or cash in person.
+You can also pay your bill by mailing the payment to the appropriate address, or delivering your check or cash in person.

 Checks should be made payable to Albion College.
 Please include your Albion College Student ID number on the check.